 MOJO Marketing + PR wanted to capitalize on the wealthy crowd that came in for that big football game thing that I can't legally mention.
 I was tasked with designing the space to be an open marketplace with a TOTAL New Orleans feel to it.
 It was supposed to hold high-end designer "pop-up" stores — temporary shops for major events...
 We were going to have all glass walls and doors etched with French Quarter ironwork fencing plus many more bells and whistles.
 I don't recall why if fell through...

-Just a commemorative coin to celebrate 100 years being in business.
+A semi-local advertising agency's client needed just a commemorative coin to celebrate 100 years being in business.

 I sketched a well-known live oak that lives out on the lakefront.
 It was scanned in and copy added to the tree to have the shirts printed for sale at the event.